xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 Imagine we already found a partial matching and would like to further extend it.
 Running our algorithm here wouldn't work, since the augmenting path is longer than the shortest path.

-The problem here is this part of the graph, called the blossom (hence the name of the algorithm).
-It consists of an odd cycle with alternating edges, and an alternating path ending in an exposed vertex.
+The problem here is this part of the graph.
+It consists of an odd cycle with alternating edges  (called the blossom, hence the name of the algorithm), and an alternating path ending in an exposed vertex (called the stem).

 Our tree algorithm is still pretty neat and we would like to use it here too.
 What we'll do is the following:
 - first, „contract“ the blossom into a single vertex